 Many Tour Operators use Federation Square as their pick up point.

 Viator offers some amazing tours and booking a tour through this company is so easy and convenient.
-With Melbourne settled beside the Yarra River, the cruises that Viator suggests are excellent to take in all the sights.
+With Melbourne settled beside the Yarra River, the cruises that Experience Oz suggests are excellent to take in all the sights.

-As an excellent introduction to Melbourne, The Melbourne City Sights and optional Yarra River Cruise Tour is one that you will thoroughly enjoy.
+As an excellent introduction to Melbourne, the Melbourne City Highlights Cruise along the Yarra River is a great choice.

 Down the steps from Princess Bridge or take the lift to the banks of the yarra River and you will find little cafes and licensed bistros along with other tour operators such as Rent a Bike